MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/index.md

 - Meet the [hardware and sofware requirements](#system-requirements)
 - Have not been [explicitly configured to disable Credential Guard](configure.md#default-enablement)

-### Default Enablement on Windows Server

-Devices running Windows Server 2025 (preview) or later will have Credential Guard enabled by default if they meet the above requirements for client and additionally:

-- Are joined to a domain
-- Are not a Domain Controller

-> [!IMPORTANT]
-> For information about known issues related to default enablement, see [Credential Guard: known issues](considerations-known-issues.md#known-issues).

 > [!NOTE]
 > Devices running Windows 11 Pro/Pro Edu 22H2 or later may have Virtualization-based Security (VBS) and/or Credential Guard automatically enabled if they meet the other requirements for default enablement, and have previously run Credential Guard.
 For example if Credential Guard was enabled on an Enterprise device that later downgraded to Pro.
 >
 > To determine whether the Pro device is in this state, check if the following registry key exists: `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa\MSV1_0\IsolatedCredentialsRootSecret`.
 In this scenario, if you wish to disable VBS and Credential Guard, follow the instructions to [disable Virtualization-based Security](configure.md#disable-virtualization-based-security).
 If you wish to disable Credential Guard only, without disabling VBS, use the procedures to [disable Credential Guard](configure.md#disable-credential-guard).

+### Default enablement on Windows Server

+Devices running Windows Server 2025 (preview) or later will have Credential Guard enabled by default if they meet the above requirements for Windows and additionally:

+- Are joined to a domain
+- Are not a Domain Controller

+> [!IMPORTANT]
+> For information about known issues related to default enablement, see [Credential Guard: known issues](considerations-known-issues.md#known-issues).

 ## System requirements